yaejinpark/Kaggle-Fitbit/README.md

 * Added Total Distance calculation and Total Distance (miles) conversion

 ### Cleaning - Big Query
-*Please note that if you are to attempt in recreating my work, my queries' syntax may not work 100% for other DBMS.
-The queries are strictly for BigQuery.*
+*Please note that if you are to attempt in recreating my work, my queries' syntax may not work 100% for DBMS and may require minor adjustments.
+The queries are strictly for the BigQuery setup I have.*

 #### calorieIntake_activeLevel
 Manually created table for matching users' calorie requirement based on their activity levels